Technigo/project-weather-app/README.md

 # Build a Weather Web App :sunny:

-This week's project is to build a simple weather web app that tells today's weather and temperature, and a weekly forecast using a weather API.
+This week's project is to build a simple weather web app that shows today's weather and temperature, and a 5-day forecast using a weather API.

 The web app, before stretch goals should look something along the lines of this:

 ![Design](https://github.com/Technigo/project-wheater-dash/blob/master/wireframe_weather.png)

-We've asked a couple of different designer to do their take on this project. if you're not a designer yourself feel free to use their designs or simply be inspired of their solutions.
-It's also a great practice in implement someone elses design.
-You will find their suggestions in the design folder in the repo with some design assets.
+We've asked a couple of different designers to do their take on this project.
+If you're not a designer yourself feel free to use their designs or simply be inspired by their solutions.
+It's also a great practice in implementing someone else's design.
+You will find their suggestions in the design folder in the repo along with some design assets.

 ---